 - Technology-related training is a key area you will want to think about for future employee upskilling.
 Understanding data, for example, is going to become increasingly essential.
-Likewise, complex problem solving skills will be needed.
+Likewise, complex problem-solving skills will be needed.

 - Resilience training

 - Emotional Intelligence – This is an area that has gained great prominence in the last few years and it will be important in the future.
 We are becoming much more aware of the need to consider not just the specific job skills employees have, but also their emotional intelligence, such as their ability to work with others.
-Emotional Intelligence training will be especially important for managers and team-leaders.
+Emotional Intelligence training will be especially important for managers and team leaders.

-- ‘Change Management’ will also be important – we live in a very liquid world, meaning that things change very fast and the neeed for adaptability as businesses is becoming increasingly important.
+- ‘Change Management’ will also be important – we live in a very liquid world, meaning that things change very fast and the need for adaptability as businesses is becoming increasingly important.
 Employees who specialize and who are skilled in Change Management will be needed.

 Dr Valeria (Lo Iacono) Symonds